Sachingowda89/portfolio/README.md

-# 🌐 Sachin K S — Premium Developer Portfolio
+# 🌐 Sachin K S — Portfolio

 A modern, responsive, and animated developer portfolio built using **React + Tailwind CSS + Framer Motion**.
 Showcases my skills, projects, experience, and contact information in a clean and professional design.